Inquiry Question

 Disadvantages

 One significant disadvantage of asexual reproduction is that there will be little genetic variation in such populations.
-Asexually-reproducing populations are well-adapted to the ‘normal’ conditions that they are used to.
+Asexually-reproducing populations are well-adapted to the 'normal' conditions that they are used to.
 However, when conditions change, they may affect the population to the extent that it causes significant population declines.
 Changes in both abiotic factors (for example, water availability and soil and water pH) and biotic factors (for example, disease) affect asexually-reproducing populations more than sexually-reproducing ones.
-This is because of the low levels of genetic variation in vegetatively-propagated plant populations.
-One famous example of disease affecting a vegetatively-propagated crop is the Irish potato famine of 1845 – 1852.
+This is because of the low levels of genetic variation in vegetatively propagated plant populations.
+One famous example of a disease affecting a vegetatively propagated crop is the Irish potato famine of 1845 - 1852.
 The pathogen was a fungus-like organism called Phytophthora infestans, which was thought to have been brought to Ireland from the Americas by ships.
 Since most of the potato crop in Ireland was propagated vegetatively, the disease quickly spread through the population, devastating potato plants.
-The resulting famine killed more than one million people (Ireland’s present-day population is less than that before the famine).
+The resulting famine killed more than one million people (Ireland's present-day population is less than that before the famine).

 Germplasm